 The hydrogen peroxide that you buy in drug stores comes in really small bottles, and is usually at a concentration of 2%.

 Yes, you could use this hydrogen on bones, but you’d need a LOT of it and have to soak the bones for a long time.
-Instead, ask your pharmacy for bulk hydrogen peroxide at 20% concentration.
-You can also usually find large quantities of hydrogen peroxide at hair salon stores.
+Instead, ask your pharmacy for bulk hydrogen peroxide at 20% (or higher) concentration.

 I couldn’t find any pharmacy which carries 20% hydrogen, so I had to find a hookup who works in a pharmacy to special order it for me.
 It pays to have connections!